 Statistical Analysis

 To assess effects of predator treatments on aphids and PEMV, we ran generalized linear mixed models (GLMMs).
 For aphid abundance, feeding location, and dispersal, models included densities of HC, C7, and PT, day (2, 4, or 6), and all two-way interactions as fixed effects, with cage as a random effect.
 We assumed aphid abundance had a negative binomial distribution, accounting for overdispersion in the count data.
 The proportion of aphids feeding on the upper half of host plants (feeding location) and the proportion of aphids dispersed from the center release plant (dispersal) were examined using a binomial distribution with a ‘logit’ link function.
-For PEMV prevalence, we ran two models on how aphid responses and predator treatments affected prevalence using GLMM’s with a binomial distribution including parameters describing the proportion of infected plants (p) and the number of host plants within each mesocosm (n).
+For PEMV prevalence, we ran two models on how aphid responses and predator treatments affected prevalence using GLMMs with a binomial distribution including parameters describing the proportion of infected plants (p) and the number of host plants within each mesocosm (n).
 The first model investigated effects of aphid responses on PEMV prevalence and included aphid abundance, feeding location, and dispersal from day 6 as fixed effects, with cage as a random effect.
 The second model investigated direct effects of predator treatments on PEMV prevalence and included densities of HC, C7, and PT, and all two-way interactions as fixed effects, with cage included as a random effect.

 We next conducted statistical inference tests by systematically removing key parameters from models and evaluating model fit.
 For each response, we began with GLMMs previously described, which included all two-way interactions between predator treatments.
 We conducted likelihood ratio tests to compare this full model to models with a single interaction term removed (i.e. HC:C7, HC:PT, or C7:PT) or all interactions removed.
 The interaction terms describe more (positive interaction) or fewer (negative interaction) aphids than predicted by single-species impacts, which can be interpreted as risk reduction or risk enhancement, respectively (Northfield et al. 2014).
 A log-link function was used, assuming a multiplicative risk model (Sih et al. 1998).
 Thus, a statistical rejection of a simplified model indicated that the interaction or interactions removed in the ‘reduced model’ improved model fit (Northfield et al. 2014).
 All analyses were conducted using R v 3.5.2 (R Working Group, 2018).
 GLMMs were run using the “glmmTMB” package (Brooks et al. 2017) and significance tests based on Wald tests from the “glmmTMB” package and analysis of deviance χ2 tests using the ‘car’ package (Fox and Weisberg 2019).